distributed-system-analysis/pbench/docs/API/metadata.md

 ### Dataset namespace

-This defines the dataset resource, and contains metadata received from the Pbench Agent, including the full contents of a `metadata.log` file created while gathering results and during dataset packaging.
+This defines the dataset resource, and contains metadata received from the Pbench Agent, including the full contents of a `metadata.log` file if one is present in the tarball.
+(Support for additional tarball formats is TBD.)

+The `metadata.log` data is represented under the key `dataset.metalog` and can be queried as part of the entire dataset using the `dataset` key, as a discrete sub-document using `dataset.metalog` in specific "sections" such as `dataset.metalog.pbench` or targeting a specific value like `dataset.metalog.pbench.script`.

+#### `dataset.name`

 This namespace includes the resource name, which can be modified by the owner of the dataset by setting the metadata key `dataset.name`.
 All other key values in this namespace are controlled by the server and cannot be changed by the client.

-The `metadata.log` data is represented under the key `dataset.metalog` and can be queried as part of the entire dataset using the `dataset` key, as a discrete subset using `dataset.metalog` or in specific subsets like `dataset.metalog.pbench`.

 ### Server namespace